Identifying ExtremaIn Exercises 53–60:a. Find the local extrema o... | Channels for Pearson+

 1

-Evaluate the function f(x) at x = π/4 and check the endpoints of the interval to determine the local extrema.
-Compare these values to identify the local maximum and minimum.
+Evaluate the function \( f(x) \) at the critical points and at the endpoints of the interval \( x = 0 \) and \( x = 2\pi \) to determine the local extrema.

+Compare the values of \( f(x) \) at these points to identify the local maximum and minimum values, and specify where they occur within the interval.

 Verified video answer for a similar problem: